-Pupils are helped to understand the importance of democracy and freedom of speech, through the Miss Dorothy.com materials, Go-Givers resources, assemblies, educational visits and through many other practices that are embedded within our SMSC provision and wider curriculum.
-Principle objectives are:
+Pupils are helped to understand the importance of democracy and freedom of speech, through our School Council meetings, PSHE association materials, assemblies, educational visits and through many other practices that are embedded within our PSHE provision and wider curriculum.
+Principle objectives are to understand the role that our school has in helping prevent radicalisation and supporting our children in developing a world view recognising Britain's place within it.
+We celebrate our community and welcome our diversity and teach our children understanding and tolerance.